aaaronweisenburger/aaronweisenburger.github.io/README.md

 ### Engineering Focus:

 Currently pursuing my bachelor's in Aerospace Engineering at RPI.
-Excited to apply the knowledge I've learned in and outside the classroom from personal projects for internships and research opportunities.
+Excited to apply the knowledge I've learned in and outside the classroom for internships and research opportunities.

 ### Experience